-At its second annual meeting in 1840, members of the Dutchess County Anti-Slavery Society adopted a resolution vowing they "collectively and severally will do all in our power to assist those brethren, coming through this county, who may have thus far escaped the iron grasp of tyranny, by secute their journey to that "it is important to keep the Underground Railroad in context.
-Its 'conductors' freed only a tiny fraction of enslaved people.
-The majority of white Northerners ground Railroad in context.
+Hudson Antislavery History Project notes that "it is important to keep the Underground Railroad in context.
 Its 'conductors' freed only a tiny fraction of enslaved people.
 The majority of white Northerners did not support the road, and it seldom ran 'underground.'
 Most tunnels or secret hideaways found in historical properties probably had other uses" than hiding runaways.